bact/sentimentdemo/README.md

 If you use this software, including its software bill of materials (SBOM), please cite it as follows:

-> Suriyawongkul, A. (2024).
+> Suriyawongkul, Arthit.
+(2024).
 Sentiment Demo: A Simple AI Application and its AI BOM Example (Version 0.1) [Computer software]. <https://github.com/bact/sentimentdemo/>

 BibTeX: